 Step 5: What do they need to see?

-Based on your research, write down what your persona needs to see from you at that stage to engage them and keep your product in their consideration set.
-This is the basis of your content strategy.
+Based on your research, write down what your persona needs to know from you at that stage to engage them and keep your product in their consideration set.
+This information is the basis of your content strategy.
 Content can include a one-sheet, video, calculator, customer story, case study, white paper, etc.

 Repeat this for every stage you identified in Step 3.
 You may have lots of ideas – great!
 Capture them because this becomes part of your testing strategy.
 Initially, focus on the 80/20 rule, what’s essential to the majority.

 Step 6: Where do they need to see it?

 Based on your research, write down where your persona usually gets this information.
 Channels can include your website, email, digital advertising, friends, subject matter expert blogs, analysts, partners, Twitter, Linkedin, and even TikTok.
 These resources will become part of your go-to-market strategy.

 Repeat this in every stage you identified in Step 3.
 You may have lots of ideas but a limited budget.
 Capture your ideas because this becomes part of your testing strategy.
 Initially, focus on the 80/20 rule, where most people go.

 Step 7: What action do you want them to take?

 Be specific about your desired outcome at each stage.
 Do you want the buyer to download a piece of content, play with an ROI calculator, or view a customer story video – whatever it is, be specified because this is how success is measured.

 At every stage, people will fall off!
 Have a conversation canvas for them too.
 Many marketers call this a ‘nurture track’, typically a series of emails or text messages to keep them engaged with the company even though they may not be ready to buy.